 And actually, Asana cuts down on email because I don’t have to email back and forth questions or comments about organization and stuff.
 It all stays in Asana.
 So, I don’t have to scroll through the inbox just to find what I need.

-I Fors t, the biggest challenge that we face with having multiple clients is that they’re all on different platforms.
+The biggest challenge we face with multiple clients is that they’re all on different platforms.
 So, you have to have clients who love Google drive since everything we do is on Google drive.
 And then we have clients who love WhatsApp, so they send everything on WhatsApp, and they communicate on WhatsApp.
 It’s funny.
 I was looking at my phone ring the other day, and I just kind of stared at it; like, what’s that noise because nobody calls.
 I never get a phone call, so it’s like I was just here to tell a marketer nobody calls me.
 So, the biggest challenge is we tend to be on multiple platforms.
 We do have clients who are in Asana.
 They have other project management tools, and we try hard to move clients onto our platform, and then like push back and say, “no. We want to work here, and we have to accommodate that, but we are big.
 We do like the digital tools whenever possible because it just it really; especially when you have numerous versions going back and forth, and you need version control, and you need to control who’s making edits, and when they did them so that you’re not editing three versions ago.

 Oh my god, yes, so those times the big benefit.